bakfile/bak/README.md

         bak open --using cat my_file.json
         bak open --in nvim my_file.json

+`bak del my_file [N]` Delete a specific .bakfile.
+If N is provided, deletes `my_file.bak` #N. Otherwise, prompts to disambiguate.

+`bak down --keep [N|all] my_file` - Restores from .bakfile, keeping bakfile #N, or all bakfiles.
+May be invoked more than once.
+> examples:

+        bak down --keep all my_file.json // keep all bakfiles
+        bak down --keep 1 my_file.json // keep bakfile #1
+        bak down -k 1 -k 4 my_file.json // keep bakfiles #1 and #4

 `bak where my_file` Get the abspath of a .bakfile, in case, for some reason, you want to pipe it somewhere